 - You can walk away: There is no obligation to buy a property until you sign on the dotted line.
 You can even get your deposit back as long as you back out within the prearranged time frame.

 - Don’t use it yourself: Sellers should avoid using the words “as is” because it scares away potential buyers.
 The seller is legally bound to disclose any serious problems with the property that they are aware of, and you may need to negotiate a price based on issues the buyer uncovers.
 Still, real estate agents and attorneys can help hammer out these details during negotiations.

 Lawyers help protect your “as is” investment

 Real estate lawyers can be invaluable when trying to close a real estate deal.
-This includes negotiating the price and recognizing potential problems that could be a much issue than they may appear at first.
-This may even mean walking away to avoid making big mistake of buying that money pit.
+This includes negotiating the price and recognizing potential problems that could be a much larger issue than they may appear at first.
+This may even mean walking away to avoid making the big mistake of buying that money pit.